code-pushup/cli/packages/cli/docs/custom-plugins.md

 Made with ❤ by code-pushup.dev
 ```

-The CLI argument `--no-progress` is used to get better debugging experience in the console, as the progress bar can
+The CLI argument `--no-progress` can be used to get better debugging experience in the console, as the progress bar can
 interfere with debugging logs.

 The categories are empty for now.
 But under the audit listing you can see your plugin title `My plugin`, it's listed
 audit `My audit` and the resulting value `0`.

+## Implementing the plugin logic

 ### Plugin Runner